Must-See Attractions: Top 10 Things to Do

 Experience Huron‑Wendat culture in Wendake, the beating heart of the Huron‑Wendat Nation.
 Share in their long history, culture, and traditional knowledge as you take in dancing, hear stories and legends, and visit the Huron‑Wendat Museum and the authentic craft stores in the village, located a few minutes from downtown Québec City.
 Round out the immersive indigenous experience by tasting the finest Northern terroir cuisine, with subtle and succulent dishes featuring game meat and corn.

 The Huron-Wendat Culture

-The Huron‑Wendat Museum is the perfect place to immerse yourself in the history, culture, and way of life of the Huron‑Wendat people, yesterday and today.
-Warmed by the fire in the longhouse, you’ll hear myths and legends that have fed their imaginations for centuries.
-After that, stop by the Huron Onhoüa Chetek8e Traditional Site for a craft workshop or to hear myths and legends by the fire in the longhouse.
+The Huron Onhoüa Chetek8e Traditional Site is the perfect place to immerse yourself in the history, culture, and way of life of the Huron‑Wendat people, yesterday and today.
+After that, stop by the Huron‑Wendat Museum for a craft workshop or to hear myths and legends by the fire in the longhouse.

 The Night-Illuminated Pathway

 Dont' miss Onhwa’ Lumina, a new enchanted multimedia night walk into the heart of Wendat Culture.
 It is the only immersive multimedia experience of its kind to be open summer and winter in Québec.

 Corn, game meat, and fish take centre stage in Wendake’s restaurants.
 Get a taste of Indigenous culinary culture at La Traite, located within the Hôtel-Musée Premières Nations, a boutique hotel and museum complex.